adaltas/node-csv/src/index.coffee.md

           @count++
           @skipped_line_count++
         else if @options.columns?
+          # Suggest: Inconsistent header and column numbers: header is 1 and number of columns is 1 on line 1
-          return Error "Number of columns on line #{@lines} does not match header" else
+          err = Error "Number of columns on line #{@lines} does not match header" unless @options.skip_lines_with_error
+            return err
+          else
+            @emit 'skip', err
+            return
+        else
-          return Error "Number of columns is inconsistent on line #{@lines}" else
+          err = Error "Number of columns is inconsistent on line #{@lines}" unless @options.skip_lines_with_error
+            return err
+          else
+            @emit 'skip', err
+            return
+      else
         @count++
       if @options.columns?